Githubfevcee/AIreadmeTest/README.md

 [^5]:https://github.com/Unity-Technologies/ml-agents/issues/4129

 ### Customized Training Routines
-#### 1. Attempt - Increased Agent Number
+#### Attempt 1 - Increased Agent Number
 The initial attempt to speed up the training process was to increase the number of agents from 10 to 20.
 However, this did not yield any performance improvement during testing, and therefore, this method was discarded.

-#### 2. Attempt - Concurrent Unity Instances
+#### Attempt 2 - Concurrent Unity Instances
 In the second attempt [Concurrent Unity Instances](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Training-ML-Agents.md#training-using-concurrent-unity-instances) was used.
 Four environments were created, each with 10 agents undergoing training.
 Therefore, 40 agents were trained across 4 environments.
 Since each training session runs at 20 times the normal speed, a speed factor of 800 was achieved.
 At 10 seconds of real-time training the AI model was able to train for 133.3 minutes.
-Using the no-graphics label is useful for saving hardware resources if you don't need to observe the AI training progress.
+Using the no-graphics label is useful for saving hardware resources if there is no need to observe the AI training progress graphically.
 You can still view a detailed live report of the ongoing training with the [TensorFlow utility named tensorboard](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Using-Tensorboard.md).
 The result of this training are in detail stored at this uploaded [tensorboard](https://tensorboard.dev/experiment/9a0ykmWaRj2aoi56K9X2hA/#scalars).
 The official definition for the given diagramms can be found [here](https://unity-technologies.github.io/ml-agents/Using-Tensorboard/).
 After almost 7 hours of real-time training (equivalent to 5600 hours of AI training), the following main observations were noted:

 - High learning progress during the first hour and a half.